postsharp/postsharp-emails/Markdown/CommonTasks/ct2.md

-# Common Tasks: Meeting Requirements
+# Common Tasks: Verifying required parameters and fields

 It's not uncommon for developers to have to ensure that certain key properties or return values actually have a value.
 Although the code required to perform the checks needed to ensure that a value is present are not difficult to write they do have the effect of of making your code look cluttered.